bazel-contrib/SIG-rules-authors/go-tutorial.md

 ```

 One challenge you can run into is that you need to manually override a dependency, and  you can
-do this add the code "http_archive".
+do this by adding the code "http_archive".
 Below we have an example of overriding the "buildtools" dependency.

 ```python
 http_archive(